nicoreese/StretchyHeaderScrollView/README.md

 ![me](https://github.com/nicoreese/StretchyHeaderScrollView/blob/main/Intro.gif)

+Want to implement a scroll view with a stretchy header in SwiftUI?
+But you don't want to use GeometryReader?
+And you don't want to have a fixed height for the header?
+Look no further.

+* No use of GeometryReader
+* Super easy to adopt
+* Header uses it's natural height, no hardcoded values needed
+* Super stretchy, super smooth

 ```swift
 StretchyHeaderScrollView {
     // Other content elements that should be displayed below the header, like the Hello text in the preview above.